 Contact Harris & Graves

-The workers’ comp attorneys at Harris and Graves have been standing up for South Carolina workers’ rights for over 25 years.
+The workers’ compensation attorneys at Harris and Graves have been standing up for South Carolina workers’ rights for over 25 years.
 You can count on your employer to team up with their professional team of lawyers for their best possible defensive strategy.
 You can feel confident Harris and Graves will provide experienced and professional South Carolina workers’ compensation attorneys to stand by your side.
 With offices in Columbia, Greenville, Rock Hill, Florence, and Conway, the entire legal team at Harris and Graves are ready to defend your rights as an employee.
-Contact them today to start learning what you can do to build your workers’ comp case.
+Contact them today to start learning what you can do to build your workers’ compensation case.